biancahoney/Rockbusters_SQL/README.md

 # Rockbusters_SQL
 Rockbuster Stealth LLC is a fictitious movie rental company exploring a new strategy for an online video service.
-This project explores the following key questions, and provides strategy suggestions based on the findings.
+This project explores the following key questions in Excel, Tableau & SQL and provides strategy suggestions based on the findings.

 Key Questions: